dplassgit/ssl-compilers/README.md

   * It doesn't have "simple" string concatenation
   * No built-in map, set, list

-I think I enjoyed the Kotlin version the most so far, if only because the way it so easily builds string literals.
-The language reminds me of the best parts of Java, and the best parts of Python.
+I had heard lots about Kotlin but never written a line of code before this project.
+I think I enjoyed the Kotlin version the most so far, maybe because of how it so easily builds string literals.
+The language reminds me of the best parts of Java and the best parts of Python.

 Future languages may include:
    * Scala